ca2los/js-notes-1/notes.md

 The concept relates to the `<`, `>`, `<=`, and `>=` operators to compare between numbers to obtain `true` and `false` values.

 ### Variables
-Variables should be named with valid identifiers an avoiding *reserved words* of JS syntax.
+Variables should be named with valid identifiers and avoiding *reserved words* of JS syntax.
 The use of letters from `a-z`, `A-Z`, `0-9`, `_`, and `$` are allowed.

 #### Function scopes